 2. Automated material handling

 When economically and technically feasible, equipment is used to reduce or replace manual material handling.
-Indeed, many of today’s material handling machines are semi-automated due to human operator needs such as driving, unloading, or loading containers, which are difficult and costly to automate.
-With ongoing advancements in machine programming, sensing, and robotics, there is a push to completely automate material handling.
+Indeed, many of today’s material handling machines are semi-automated due to human operator needs such as driving, unloading, or loading containers.

 What are the fundamentals of material handling?